pmean/build-website/text/99/diagnostic-99.md

 ![](../../../web/images/99/diagnostic-9905.gif)

-For a random effects model, the results are a little more complicated and they do not exactly match the traditional binomial confidence interval formula.
+For a random effects model
+- the results are a little more complicated and they do not exactly match the traditional binomial confidence interval formula.